micropython/micropython-esp32-ulp/README.rst

 The most commonly used simple stuff should work.

+Expressions in assembly source code are supported and get evaluated during assembling.
+Only expressions evaluating to a single integer are supported.
+Constants defined with ``.set`` are supported in expressions.

 We have some unit tests and also compatibility tests that compare the output whether it is identical with binutils-esp32ulp output.